Skip to main contentSkip to navigation

 How much does Hitachi/HGST recovery cost?

 Simple data copies start at $100.
 File system recovery from $250.
 Firmware repair (system area regeneration, microcode rebuild) runs $600-$900.
 Head swap recovery for clicking or non-spinning drives costs $1,200-$1,500.
-Helium-sealed Ultrastar mechanical cases are referred to partner labs.
+Helium-sealed Ultrastar mechanical cases (head swap with helium refill) start at $3,000 plus helium and donor costs.
 No data, no charge on all recoveries.

 My external hard drive has HGST inside but a different brand on the outside.
 Do you still recover it?